The Ortgies Pistol

 The inscription is in upper and lower case sans-serif italic characters.
 Koelliker estimates that 7.65mm and 9mm pistols with this inscription range from approximately serial number 30000 to 55000, with some minor overlap.
 He notes that there is some overlap between Deutsche Werke guns with the Berlin and the Erfurt addresses (he records serial 29078 with the Erfurt address and serial 30872 with the Berlin address, and we have identified pistols as high as 37080 that still retain the Berlin address).

-The first production small frame (6.35mm) Ortgies pistols had the Erfurt address.; 6.35mm pistols with this inscription range from 1 to approximately 8000.
-These early 6.35mm pistols are reported to have a slightly shorter slide than later production pistols.
+The first production small frame (6.35mm) Ortgies pistols had the Erfurt address.; 6.35mm pistols with this inscription range from 1 to approximately 5500.
+These early 6.35mm pistols have a slightly shorter slide than later production pistols.
 Additionally, they have a thinner area of the upper frame where the slide attaches (sometimes referred to as the doll’s head).
 A U.S. collector tells us that these early small frame guns should not be fired because this area of the frame is very fragile.

 DEUTSCHE WERKE AKTIENGESELLSCHAFT - WERK ERFURT